 Arulmigu Dhandayuthapani Swamy Temple In Palani

 Evening Timings:

-Note: The temple timings are subject to change during festival days and special occasions.
-It is advisable to check the official website or contact the temple administration for the most accurate and up-to-date timings before planning your visit.
+Note: The temple timings are difficulty to exchange throughout competition days and special activities.
+It is advisable to check the professional website or touch the temple management for the maximum accurate and updated timings before making plans your go to.

-Devotees are recommended to plan their visit accordingly to ensure they have sufficient time to participate in the rituals and seek the blessings of Lord Murugan at Arulmigu Dhandayuthapani Swamy Temple.
+Devotees are encouraged to plan their visit accordingly to make certain they have sufficient time to take part within the rituals and are trying to find the blessings of Lord Murugan at Arulmigu Dhandayuthapani Swamy Temple.

+Arulmigu Dhandayuthapani Swamy Temple In Palani